gorenje/millieons.org/w/cuckoo.md

 For the Church of Uckoo, an octagon is a shape with eight sides.
 It was the first word that occurred to the founders of Cuckoo that began with 'o', making for a nice abbreviation.
 That's all.

 The Church of Uckoo maintains five core teachings, these are unconscious, dissonance, reinvention, independency and meaninglessness.
-Many beliefs stem from these core teachings and these are found in the Commentaries of Cuckoo, otherwise known as *The Book of CoC*.
+Many beliefs stem from these core teachings and these are discussed in the Commentaries of Cuckoo, otherwise known as *The Book of CoC*.

-## Core Teaching: Unconscious
+## Teaching: Unconscious

 At its heart, the Church of Uckoo postulates that the unconscious is the ultimate fulfiller of our dreams and ambitions.
 Cuckoo teaches that the unconscious exclusively underlies all other spirituality.
 To become more spiritual you must allow your unconscious to guide you on that path.